Wakiso District: Demographics

 In 1991, the national population census estimated the district population at 562,887.
 According to the 2002 national census figures, Wakiso District had a population of 907,988, making it the second-most populated district in the country.
 At that time, 53 percent of the population were children below the age of 18 years and 17 percent of the population were orphans.
 The national census and household survey of 2014 enumerated 1,997,418 people in the district.
-The Uganda Bureau of Statistics (UBOS), estimated he total population in the district, as of mid-year 2020 at 2,915,000.
+The Uganda Bureau of Statistics (UBOS), estimated the total population in the district, as of mid-year 2020 at 2,915,000.
 UBOS also calculated that the district population increased at an average annual rate of 6.7 percent, between 2014 and 2020.

+According to the preliminary 2024 Census results, the population is approximately 3.3 million people with women about 51% and males 49% thus making the district almost the dormitory of the Metropolitan areas.

 Administrative units

-Wakiso District is made up of two counties and a municipality: Kyadondo County, Busiro County.
-Eentebbe City was split off and granted city status in 2020.
-The district is further subdivided into the following administrative units:
+Wakiso District comprises two counties, Kyadondo and Busiro Counties, and four municipalities: Entebbe, Makindye Ssabagabo, Nansana and Kira.
+Entebbe City was split off and granted city status in 2020 after the 10th Parliamentary resolution but has never been operationalised.
+The district is further subdivided into 27 lower administrative units: